Required Application Components

 - Princeton’s Supplement to the Universal College Application.
 If applying through the Universal College Application, all applicants must submit the supplement either online or by PDF.

 - A School Report (SR), Counselor Recommendation and transcript.
 The SR form is available from the Common Application and Universal College Application website.
 Please ask your high school counselor or other school official to complete and submit the SR form, along with a letter of evaluation and an official transcript.
 If you are using the Common Application online please note that the SR and the Counselor Recommendation are separate items.
 Be sure to 'invite' your counselor to complete both items.

 - Two teacher recommendations.
 Please ask two of your teachers from different academic areas of study to complete and send the teacher recommendation forms available on the Common Application and Universal College Application site.
 Choose teachers from two different areas of study.

 - A Mid-year School Report.
 Please ask your high school counselor or other school official to complete and submit this form, which is available on the Common Application and Universal Application site.

 - SAT Reasoning Test or ACT.
-Early action applicants are strongly encouraged to complete their SAT and ACT tests before the Nov.
+Early action applicants are strongly encouraged to complete their SAT with Essay or ACT with Writing tests before the Nov.
 1 deadline.
-Regular decision applicants should take the SAT Reasoning Test by the January test date or take the ACT with Writing by the December date.
+Regular decision applicants should take the SAT with Essay by the January test date or take the ACT with Writing by the December date.
 Learn more about standardized testing for admission.

 - Test Registration Codes.
 When registering for the SAT or ACT, use the following codes to ensure your scores are sent to Princeton: